dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T893: Collective action fosters shared responsibility.
+### T893: Supporting a cause creates shared responsibility and solidarity.

 |Support|
 |---|